lkubb/salt-tool-macos-formula/docs/map.jinja.rst

     {#- Get the `tplroot` from `tpldir` #}
     {%- set tplroot = tpldir.split("/")[0] %}
-    {%- from tplroot ~ "/map.jinja" import mapdata as TEMPLATE with context %}
+    {%- from tplroot ~ "/map.jinja" import mapdata as macos with context %}

-    test-does-nothing-but-display-TEMPLATE-as-json:
+    test-does-nothing-but-display-macos-as-json:
       test.nop:
-        - name: {{ TEMPLATE | json }}
+        - name: {{ macos | json }}

 Use formula configuration values in templates